Belter Creole: Orthography and pronunciation

-According to the creator of the language, Nick Farmer, in the universe of The Expanse there's no standardized orthography of the language; variants are used in different parts of the asteroid belt and the outer planets.
+According to Farmer, in the universe of The Expanse there is no standardized orthography of the language; variants are used in different parts of the asteroid belt and the outer planets.
 Additionally, although all of Farmer's posts, and all the appearances of the language in written form in the TV series, are written in the Latin script, according to Farmer Belter Creole can also be written with other writing systems.

-The standard alphabet used by Nick Farmer to write down Belter Creole in the TV series script and his Twitter posts includes 24 letters of the Latin script.
-The letters are:
+The standard alphabet used by Farmer to write down Belter Creole in the TV series script and his Twitter posts includes 24 letters of the Latin script, omitting J and Q from the standard 26-letter alphabet of the English language.